petergridge/openweathermaphistory/README.md

 Tristan created a german video about this integration: https://youtu.be/cXtVMJZU_ho

 ## REVISION HISTORY
+### 2.0.09
+- Add api_call service to list available attribut
+- Deploy custom card with the component, no need to install seperately, please uninstall the old version
+- Round attributes to 2 decimal places
+- Performance fixes
 ### 2.0.8
 - Add api_call service to support testing/debugging
 - Add better tests for API version